ant05man/Note-Taker/README.md

 ## User Story
 As a small business owner<br>
-I Want to be able to write and save notes
+I Want to be able to write and save notes<br>
 So that I can organzie my thoughts and keep track of tasks I need to complete

 ## Description